Guy Reffitt: Resentencing

 With its June 28, 2024 decision in Fischer v.
 United States, the Supreme Court ruled that the government's novel use of the Sarbanes–Oxley Act to convict Joseph W. Fischer for his part in the events of January 6 relied on an overly broad reading of the statute.
 Among the first 1,350 defendants charged for their participation in January 6, Reffitt was one of 350 specifically accused of violating 18 U.S.C. § 1512(c)(2), the statute at issue in Fischer.
 Within days of the Supreme Court's decision, Judge Friedrich began the process of scheduling new proceedings for Reffitt and others, noting that they would have resentencing hearings.

 Pardon

 On January 20, 2025, Reffitt was pardoned by President Donald Trump, along with nearly every other participant in the Capitol attack.

-Immediately after this, his son Jackson, fearing for his life, bought a gun and changed his place of residence.
+On January 6, 2026, Reffitt and his wife returned to the Capitol to commemorate the fifth anniversary of the Capitol attack.

 In popular culture

 Fatherland, a courtroom drama stage play based on the United States vs. Guy Wesley Reffitt case and Jackson's relationship with his father, directed by Stephen Sachs, debuted in 2024.

+The Franco-German television channel Arte has dedicated a documentary to him, "Trump, My Father and Me," which explores the relationship between his son and Guy, covering the events of January 6th and the subsequent trial.